A brief introduction to freelancing

 Whether you’ve mastered the art of infographics designing, food recipes making, photo shooting, or Facebook page growing — what you need to look at the best possible ways to reach out to the right audience who would hire you to work for them.

 - Leverage the helpful content: It means that you should have some content in your pocket that could help you reach the audience you want to meet.
-The content could be of various forms.
+The material could be of various forms.
 For example, you can create a YouTube video about any topic of your niche, or you can make an infographic for Pinterest, or a presentation for SlideShare, or an article for Medium.
 You have to have some content to gain the leverage to get into the rabbit hole.
 Once you find the right platform that you enjoy creating content on, drill down further and keep pumping out content.
 (Choose one platform)

 - Join the communities on Facebook or LinkedIn: Facebook is crushing it with the groups.
 The Facebook group is the go-to place if you want to build a community of engaged people.
-However, LinkedIn groups aren’t bad either, but avoid jumping on both platforms at the same time.
+However, LinkedIn groups aren’t dangerous either, but avoid jumping on both platforms at the same time.
 Find a couple of relevant groups and start talking to people, leave nice comments, ask decent questions, and help out people (if you can).
 In short, play nice.

-- Answer on Quora: At this stage, you must have a bundle of blog posts that you might have published, or YouTube videos that you posted, or infographics that you published on Pinterest.
+- Answer on Quora: At this stage, you must have a bundle of blog posts that you might have published, or YouTube videos that you posted, or infographics that you released on Pinterest.
 Find the relevant questions that your content can answer.
 I don’t recommend adding the content link to your every Quora answer, but if your blog post or video or infographic increases the value of your solution and could potentially help the readers, then include your link in the Quora answer, otherwise avoid it.
 (Don’t forget to use the Quora profile bio at the core)

-- Do Facebook comments: Replying to the tweets might be good for many, but Facebook comments have a different impact.
+- Make Facebook comments: Replying to the tweets might be useful for many, but Facebook comments have a different impact.
 Don’t miss out the opportunity of Facebook commenting.
 Whenever you find an interesting article or status on Facebook that is directly related to your freelance service, hop on and say something that benefits everyone around.
 The hack is that the moment someone gets the benefit from your comment, either they instantly add you/follow you or visit your Facebook profile to find out more about you.
 Boom.
 You might have a new lead on its way.
 Even if that doesn’t happen right away, don’t worry at all, if the person finds out about your freelance service or expertise that you offer, that’s enough.
 You win.

-- Use the link the right way: Whether it’s Facebook or Twitter, the link is one of the most important hooks that you can cash in on.
-If you have a website up and running that has the complete information about your freelance service, just mention your website URL in the profile straight away.
+- Use the link the right way: Whether it’s Facebook or Twitter, the link is one of the essential hooks that you can cash in on.
+If you have a website up and running that has the complete information about your freelance service, mention your website URL in the profile straight away.
 Don’t use a link shortener or something.
 Don’t mention your FM or Sarahah link in the URL section.

 In short, use every opportunity to tell the audience that what you do or sell.
 The whole point of sharing these strategies with you is that you need to gain attention, offer value, and build a connection with the audience.